Applications of closed models defined by counting to graph theory and topology

-The theory of closed models defined by Quillen in the setting of category theory provides the foundations of homotopy theory in various settings.
-Thus, ideas inherited from topology can be applied successfully to others fields of mathematics which are endowed with suitable closed models.
+The theory of closed models defined by Quillen in the context of category theory provides foundations of homotopy theory and is applied to various mathematics areas.
 To teach this important idea, it is necessary to have in hands examples which are easy to understand, are not trivial, and can be presented after a short introduction.
-A good framework to find such models is graph theory.
-In our papers [1] and [2] written in collaboration with Bisson, we have defined such Quillen models in the category of directed graphs; one has the virtue to characterize the Zeta function and the other is adapted to symbolic dynamic.
-It is an interesting question to ask wether such a similar model which classifies the Ihara Zeta function exists in the category of undirected graphs.
+A good framework to find such closed models is graph theory.
+In our papers [1] and [2] written in collaboration with Bisson, we have defined such closed models in the category of directed graphs; one has the virtue to characterize the Zeta function and the other is adapted to symbolic dynamic.
+It is an interesting question to ask whether such a similar closed model characterizing the Ihara Zeta function exists in the category of undirected graphs.
 In this paper, we answer negatively to this question.
-The models defined in [1] and [2] are particular examples of a model obtained by counting a family of objects $(X_i)_{i\in I}$ in a topos $C$; that is, its class of weak equivalences is the subclass $W$ of the class of maps of $C$, such that for every $f:X\rightarrow Y \in W$, and every $i\in I$, the natural morphism $c_f:Hom_C(X_i,X)\rightarrow Hom_C(X_i,Y)$ defined by $c_f(h)= f\circ h$ is bijective.
+The closed models defined in [1] and [2] are particular examples of closed models defined by counting a family of objects $(X_i)_{i\in I}$ in a topos $C$; that is, the class of weak equivalences of these models is the subclass $W$ of the class of morphisms of $C$, such that for every $f:X\rightarrow Y \in W$, and every $i\in I$, the map $c_f:Hom_C(X_i,X)\rightarrow Hom_C(X_i,Y)$ defined by $c_f(h)= f\circ h$ is bijective.